Care Extender Committees

 Double Hours: As previously mentioned, committee members will receive double hours for all extra time put in, which can be particularly helpful for students looking to gain more experience.
 With approximately 20-25 hours for one rotation, this can be a significant amount of additional experience.

-The Recruitment Committee application is closed.
+The Recruitment Committee application is currently closed.
 If you have any questions or concerns, please email Nozaneen Arshady at [email protected].

 The Recruitment Committee is made up of Care Extenders who help recruit new applicants for the CE program by promoting the program at various schools and publicizing on variety of platforms.
 The work that you do in this committee will be essential to the quality of the program, since you will be the ones ensuring that the CE program gets a diverse and excellent group of fresh recruits.
 Some of the ways committee members promote the program include emailing professors, visiting their school’s career center, making announcements in classrooms and at club meetings, advertising at career fairs and handing out flyers.
 Keep in mind that the time committed to the Recruitment Committee is extra time on top of your own volunteering shifts.